pkatia87/My-profile-/README.md

 The graphics is great and can be either in 2D or in 3D form and comes in Day/night mode simulation

+There's a few drawbacks that can anticipate along the way:

+•	Getting a pro-licence costs up to $1500 investment – for better and quality graphics

+•	No updates coming up for operating systems like Linux, OSX etc.

+•	Consumes so much memory